VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 Configuration Names and Paths
 -----------------------------

 Any valid OS file path name is a valid configuration name.
-Any leading "/" is ignored.
+Any leading or trailing "/", "\" and whitespace is removed by the store.

 The canonical name for the main agent configuration is "config".